 Lindsay Perry posed this question at the ACAA/UD conference held in Melbourne October 2015.
 In this presentation she provides examples that relate to the classic seven principles of universal design.
 The second part of her presentation contains a quick survey of friends, family and work colleagues.
 She asked them, “When you go out for the day, what is the main thing you rely on to be able to travel through and navigate the built environment?
 What irritates you?”
 The responses all relate to wayfinding – knowing where you are and having signs that make sense.
 Download the PDF of the presentation here.

-This short paper by Kalevi Rantanen shows how to combine the principles of universal design and design-for-all with the 40 principles of TRIZ.
+A short paper by Kalevi Rantanen shows how to combine the principles of universal design and design-for-all with the 40 principles of TRIZ.
 It gives another perspective on how to apply the principles of universal design in a problem solving context.

 The 40 Principles of TRIZ are a list of simple, and easy to learn rules for solving technical and non-technical problems quickly and simply.
 Studying these existing solutions can inspire people to solve new problems and imagine innovative solutions.
-They show how and where others have successfully eliminated contradictions and take us to the proven, powerful recorded solutions contained in the patent database.
-These 40 Inventive Principles may be used to help solve both technical and non-technical problems.
+They show how and where others have successfully eliminated contradictions.
+They take us to the proven, powerful recorded solutions contained in the patent database.
+These 40 Inventive Principles help solve both technical and non-technical problems.